 Dementia Adventure believes in thinking differently about dementia.
 With the right support, people living with dementia can continue to enjoy outdoor activities, keep active and retain a sense of adventure in their lives.

-The charity specialises in designing and delivering supported dementia holidays and short breaks for people with dementia and their partner, family member or friend to enjoy together as an alternative to traditional 'respite'.
+The charity specialises in designing and delivering supported dementia holidays, short breaks and outings for people with dementia and their partner, family member or friend to enjoy together.

 Gill, a beneficiary of a Dementia Adventure holiday, said, *"Alzheimer's makes day to day living very lonely and boring.
 It was great to be with people who understood.
 It gave us a chance to forget, just have fun and be able to laugh again.
 I saw glimpses of David that I haven't seen for a long time" *